DorielRivalet/wycademy/docs/README.md

 ### Procedure

-To get the license text, create a fine-grained access token in GitHub and write it into a local file.
+To get the license text, create a fine-grained access token in GitHub and write it into a local file **outside of the repository**.
 Adjust the access rights and expiration date of the token as needed.
 Then run:

 ```bash
 export GITHUB_TOKEN_LICENSE_FILE=/path/to/token-file.txt